Protuhj/videotato/README.md

     - If not, you can change the key to another key you'd be comfortable using.
     - Calls `python randomLine.py` which dumps the result to `result.txt`
     - This is read by the script, and changes the URL of the active tab to match the contents of `result.txt`.
+- `Browser_Home`:
+    - Plays the previous randomized video in the current Chrome tab.
+    - Doesn't change `result.txt` in case you want to go back to the video later.